An implicit-explicit solver for a two-fluid single-temperature model: Numerical results

 \section{Numerical results}

 In this section, we illustrate by numerical experiments theoretical properties of the first and second order RS-IMEX FV scheme, denoted respectively by RS-IMEX1 and RS-IMEX2, proposed in Section \ref{sec:NumScheme}.
 All test cases are performed under the material CFL condition \eqref{eqn.CFL.cond} based on the eigenvalues of the explicit subsystem \eqref{eq.subsys.ex} which are of the order of the advection scale.
 The initial conditions, if not mentioned otherwise, are given in dimensional form using the transformations \eqref{eq.scaled.quantities}, \eqref{eq.scaling_T} and the definition of the Mach numbers \eqref{eq.Mach}.
-Whenever possible, we compare the numerical results obtained with our RS-IMEX FV schemes with an exact or reference solution of the two-fluid model with single temperature \eqref{eq.SHTC.div}.
+Whenever possible, we compare the numerical results obtained with our RS-IMEX FV schemes with an exact or explicit reference solution of the two-fluid model with single temperature \eqref{eq.SHTC.div}.
+Note that for a fully explicit scheme, the CFL condition depends directly on the Mach numbers $M_1,M_2$ and on the relaxation parameters $\tau^{(\vf)}, \tau^{(\ww)}$.
+Therefore, a fully explicit scheme which treats the relaxation source terms explicitly, is only comparable to the CFL condition \eqref{eqn.CFL.cond} of the RS-IMEX FV scheme for sonic and supersonic flows $M_1,M_2 \geq 1$ and slow relaxation processes $\tau^{(\vf)}, \tau^{(\ww)} \gg 1$.
+Thus, for test cases with well-prepared initial data, $\tau^{(\ww)} = \mathcal{O}(M^2)$, the RS-IMEX FV scheme allows significantly larger time steps in low Mach number regimes.
+Moreover, the case of pressure equilibrium which can be interpreted as “instantaneous” relaxation, is impossible to resolve with a purely explicit scheme.
+Thus, also in the case of an explicit scheme a nonlinear system has to be solved for $\vf_1$ to guarantee $p_1 = p_2$.
+This underlines the necessity of a semi-implicit AP scheme in such situations.